jonaro00/wallace-minion/README.md

 ## Features

-*Use the `!help` command to see syntax and details about every command.*
+*Use the `!help` command to see syntax and more details about every command.*

 ### ✨ AI chat with Text-to-Speech 🤖🔊